dmelo/mitchjacksontech.github.io/_posts/2017-03-02-How-To--Flask-Python-Centos7-Apache-uWSGI.md

 ---
 layout: post
-title: How To: Flask, Python, Centos7, Apache, uWSGI
+title: How To Flask, Python, Centos7, Apache, uWSGI
 ---

 # How To: Flask, Python, CentOS7, Apache and uWSGI